 Quinby Inlet, lies between Parramore Island and Hog Island, has a fan of breakers across the bar at the entrance.
 Buoys marking the channel through the inlet are frequently shifted in position and not charted.
 The inlet should not be used without local knowledge.

-NOAA Chart #12210 - Chincoteague Inlet to Great Marchipongo Inlet is suggested for the approach to Quinby Inlet.
+NOAA Chart #12210 - Chincoteague Inlet to Great Machipongo Inlet is suggested for the approach to Quinby Inlet.
 No large scale entrance chart is available.

 Great Machipongo Inlet

-NOAA Chart #12210 - Chincoteague Inlet to Great Marchipongo Inlet is suggested for the approach to Great Machipongo Inlet.
+NOAA Chart #12210 - Chincoteague Inlet to Great Machipongo Inlet is suggested for the approach to Great Machipongo Inlet.
 No large scale entrance chart is available.

 Sand Shoal Inlet